Chr1sC0de/Nibbler/README.md

 # Nibbler

-A library for crypto algorithmic trading
+A degenerates library for algorithmic crypto trading.
+Make a strat go live, get bogged, get rekt.
+Make a strat, optimize go live, moon, buy lambo, get chainlink, lose it all, rinse and repeat.

+Welcome to crypto.

 ## Installation